yujiri8/yujiri.xyz/software/pythontut8.md

 ```
 As you can see, `range` is handy for cases where you want to do something a specified number of times, but not necessarily iterate over a sequence while you do it.

-Some python tutorials teach `range` a lot sooner than I did, but I chose to put it off because it looks like it returns a list of numbers, but it doesn't - it returns a generator - and I didn't want to introduce a function that relied on generators before introducing generators.
+Some python tutorials teach `range` a lot sooner than I did, but I chose to put it off because it looks like it returns a list of numbers, but it doesn't  I didn't want to introduce a function that relied on generators before introducing generators.

 Another handy built-in generator function, similar to `range`, is `enumerate`:
 ```python